irawinder/EpiSim/README.md

 	2. Download Processing 3
 	https://processing.org/download/

+	3. Download this repository (Click Clone or download > Download ZIP).

-	3. Clone this repository, preserving any files and folder structure
+	4. Unzip the files and preserve any files and folder structure

-	4. Open and run "/Episim/Processing/Main/Main.pde" with Processing 3
+	5. Open and run "/Episim/Processing/Main/Main.pde" with Processing 3

 ## Key features
 - Includes simple city with reasonable land uses